 House parties – chances are you both know the host or know someone who already knows the host (unless you’re gatecrashing) so this is already something in common and everyone’s defences will be more relaxed, the perfect recipe to socialize with interesting people.

 On a sidenote, there are many guys in Dubai who will argue that women in Dubai only date guys with money.
-I find this amusing as these guys usually fall into two categories 1) They have no game and are looking an excuse instead of realising their approach is wrong 2) They are the same guys who behave badly and then try to offer money as a way to “smooth things over” (if you took offense to that statement it probably applies to you).
-Sure, there are exceptions but it is not the rule otherwise every guy below a certain income level would be single and that is certainly not the case.
+I find this amusing as these guys usually fall into two categories 1) They have no game and are looking an excuse instead of admitting their approach is wrong 2) They are the same guys who behave badly and then try to offer money as a way to “smooth things over” (if you took offense to that statement it probably applies to you).
+Sure, there are exceptions but it is not the rule otherwise every guy below a certain income level would be single and that is certainly not the case in Dubai.
+In fact the guys I find to be most successful in pursuing women are usually the ones in client facing occupations (marketing, hospitality, retail - guys who are used to interacting with different people daily).
 My opinion: if you want a girl to like you for more than your money offer something besides your wallet and if you're a girl and you want a guy to be with you for more than your body then don't let it be the only thing you offer him either.

 Read next: Questions Dubai Residents are tired of hearing.